 Modify the items below as you like, but this is a good place to start.

 - Dry Bag – super useful on the beach, on the boat, and in the rain.
-I have this exact bag in two different sizes and I am beyond happy with it.
-It may not be the cheapest option, but it is a lot more sturdy than most.
+I highly recommend this exact bag as it is a lot more sturdy than most.

 - Books or e-books